R-Truth: Little Jimmy and Awesome Truth (2011–2012)

 On the August 22 episode of Raw, R-Truth and The Miz attacked Santino Marella before his match and then proceeded to cut a promo bashing Triple H about not using them properly.
-On the August 29 episode of Raw, R-Truth interfered in The Miz's match and both of them attacked CM Punk.
-On the September 5 episode of Raw, R-Truth and Miz challenged Air Boom (Evan Bourne and Kofi Kingston) to a match for the Tag Team Championship at Night of Champions, but were disqualified after Miz assaulted a referee during the match.
-R-Truth and Miz were subsequently fired by Triple H the following night on Raw.
-At Hell in a Cell, R-Truth and Miz attacked Alberto Del Rio, CM Punk, John Cena and referees after the WWE Championship match ended.
-After this, the entire WWE roster came out to find a way into the cell before police officers were able to get the door open and arrest them.
-On the October 10 episode of Raw, R-Truth and The Miz were reinstated by John Laurinaitis.
-At Vengeance, Awesome Truth defeated CM Punk and Triple H in a tag team match, due to interference from Kevin Nash.
+On the August 29 episode of Raw SuperShow, R-Truth interfered in The Miz's match and both of them attacked CM Punk.
+On the September 5 episode of Raw SuperShow, R-Truth and The Miz challenged Air Boom (Evan Bourne and Kofi Kingston) to a match for the WWE Tag Team Championship at Night of Champions, but were disqualified after Miz assaulted a referee during the match.
+R-Truth and The Miz were subsequently fired by Triple H the following night on Raw SuperShow.
+At Hell in a Cell, R-Truth and The Miz attacked Alberto Del Rio, CM Punk, John Cena and referees after the WWE Championship match ended.
+After this, the entire WWE roster came out to find a way into the Hell in a Cell structure before police officers were able to get the door open and arrest them.
+On the October 10 episode of Raw SuperShow, R-Truth and The Miz were reinstated by John Laurinaitis.
+At Vengeance, R-Truth and The Miz defeated CM Punk and Triple H in a tag team match, due to interference from Kevin Nash.
 Later that same night they attacked John Cena during his WWE Championship match with Alberto Del Rio, costing him the match.
-On November 20 at Survivor Series, Awesome Truth were defeated by Cena and The Rock.
-The following night on Raw, Cena instigated an argument between R-Truth and Miz, which ultimately led to the team's dissolution as Miz attacked R-Truth with a Skull Crushing Finale onto the stage.
+On November 20 at Survivor Series, R-Truth and The Miz were defeated by Cena and The Rock.
+The following night on Raw SuperShow, Cena instigated an argument between R-Truth and The Miz, which ultimately led to the team's dissolution as The Miz attacked R-Truth with a Skull Crushing Finale onto the stage.
 Following the event, Killings was suspended for 30 days for violating the Wellness Policy.

-On the December 26 episode of Raw, R-Truth returned to attack Miz after the latter lost to John Cena via countout, turning face once again in the process.
+On the December 26 episode of Raw SuperShow, R-Truth returned to attack The Miz after The Miz lost to John Cena via countout, turning face once again in the process.
 This was followed by back-and-forth assaults on the two throughout January.
-R-Truth entered the Royal Rumble Match at entry #3, but was eliminated by The Miz.
+At the Royal Rumble, R-Truth entered the Royal Rumble Match at entry #3, but was eliminated by The Miz.
 R-Truth wrestled for the WWE Championship against CM Punk, Chris Jericho, Dolph Ziggler, Kofi Kingston and The Miz at Elimination Chamber.
 He was eliminated by defending champion CM Punk.